 The process of selection of test cases and putting it into a framework and testing non-functional aspects of an application is easy to take advantage on.
 Automating the process would help us achieve it while applying it with a more robust automation suite to every process included.

-The process that lead to a quality outcome within a speculated amount of time in an effective and efficient way is known to be best practices.
+The process that leads to a quality outcome within a speculated amount of time in an effective and efficient way is known to be best practice.
 Metrics help in identifying the health and quality of software testing efforts.
-Metrics which are simple, measurable and meaningful to identify current status, past performance and foresee future trends is supposedly to be effective to the business.
+Metrics that are simple, measurable, and meaningful to identify current status, past performance, and foresee future trends are supposedly to be effective to the business.